LouisAndreN/energy-track-esp-prototype/README.md

-# 🔌 Home Energy Management System prototype with NILM (Non-Intrusive Load Monitoring) Device
+# 🔌 Home Energy Management System prototype with Non-Intrusive device for Energy Monitoring

-This project provides an end-to-end Energy Management System prototype, using Non-Intrusive Load Monitoring (NILM) system designed for the Japanese electrical environment (100V, 50/60Hz).
+This project provides an end-to-end Energy Management System prototype, using Non-Intrusive device designed for the Japanese electrical environment (100V, 50/60Hz).
 It integrates custom low-cost hardware and real household data to estimate energy usage in realtime.

 The goal is to provide an accessible and practical prototype to undrstand principle for monitoring household energy usage with a strong focus on real-world deployment.

 **Key functionnalities :**
 - Forecasting realtime household consumption
-- From custom analog circuit design to dashboard (Streamlit) for live monitoring and historical analysis
+- From custom analog circuit design to dashboard (Streamlit) for live monitoring
 - Edge preprocessing on ESP32
 - Support for Japanese standards (30A breaker, 100V, 50/60Hz)